Sekar Writes

 Welcome!

-Take a look around my blog, where I bring you weekly nonfiction book reviews filled with knowledges and favorite quotes.
-Alongside my literary explorations, I share personal stories and projects featuring health insights and intriguing data analysis.
+Take a look around my blog, where I bring you book reviews filled with knowledges and favorite quotes.
+Alongside my literary explorations, I share personal stories and side projects featuring health insights and intriguing data analysis.

 “Some books are undeservedly forgotten; none are undeservedly remembered.”